ReaDy-Go: Real-to-Sim Dynamic 3D Gaussian Splatting Simulation for Environment-Specific Visual Navigation with Moving Obstacles: Introduction

 Addressing this issue is essential for robot deployment in real-world environments with moving elements.
 In particular, there is currently no GS-based real-to-sim pipeline that jointly (1) models animatable human GS obstacles within reconstructed static GS scenes, (2) generates navigation datasets tailored to environment-specific training in dynamic settings, and (3) trains visual navigation policies that are robust under sim-to-real transfer and to moving obstacles.

 Motivated by these limitations, we propose ReaDy-Go, a photorealistic \textbf{Rea}l-to-Sim \textbf{Dy}namic 3D \textbf{G}aussian Splatting Simulati\textbf{o}n pipeline for environment-specific RGB-only visual navigation with moving obstacles (Fig.~\ref{fig:thumbnail}).
-The proposed framework consists of three key components: (1) a dynamic GS simulator that integrates a static scene GS, an animatable human GS obstacle, and a human motion generation module, enabling the placement of a human in the scene and the synthesis of plausible motions conditioned on 2D trajectories; (2) a photorealistic dataset generation pipeline for dynamic environments that is composed of the dynamic simulator, a robot expert planner designed for dynamic GS representations, and a human planner; and (3) training an RGB-only visual navigation policy using imitation learning with the generated datasets.
-We focus on goal navigation as the downstream task, as it is a fundamental building block extensible to broader navigation problems.
+The framework consists of three key components: (1) a dynamic GS simulator that integrates a static scene GS, an animatable human GS obstacle, and a human motion generation module, enabling the placement of a human in the scene and the synthesis of plausible motions conditioned on 2D trajectories; (2) a photorealistic dataset generation pipeline for dynamic environments that is composed of the dynamic simulator, a robot expert planner designed for dynamic GS representations, and a human planner; and (3) training an RGB-only visual navigation policy using imitation learning with the generated datasets.

-To the best of our knowledge, ReaDy-Go is the first GS-based real-to-sim framework for dynamic scenes that enables photorealistic dataset generation with animated human GS obstacles and environment-specific navigation policy training.
+To the best of our knowledge, ReaDy-Go is the first GS-based real-to-sim framework for visual navigation in dynamic environments that enables photorealistic dataset generation with human GS avatars and environment-specific navigation policy training.
 Our contributions are threefold. \begin{itemize} \item Dynamic GS Simulator: We develop a photorealistic real-to-sim dynamic 3D Gaussian Splatting simulator with human GS obstacles.
-The simulator represents both the scene and the human as GS representations and generates human motion, i.e., body root locations and joint configurations, from a given 2D trajectory.
+The simulator represents both the scene and the human as GS representations and generates human motion from a given 2D trajectory.
+It unifies scene GS, animatable human GS avatars, and motion generation within a coherent dynamic simulator.

 \item Photorealistic Dynamic Dataset Generation Pipeline: We propose a new pipeline, ReaDy-Go, that generates photorealistic dynamic scenario datasets and trains environment-specific visual navigation policies, without requiring mesh extraction and physics engine integration.
-The pipeline incorporates the dynamic GS simulator, a robot expert planner designed for dynamic GS representations, and a human planner.
+To enable dynamic navigation scenario generation, we develop a robot expert planner tailored to dynamic GS representations and a human planner, and formulate a unified pipeline that integrates these components with the dynamic GS simulator.